psirenny/derby-ui-select2/README.md

 derby-ui-select2
 ================

-A Derby component for the select2.js jQuery plugin
+A Derby component for the select2.js jQuery plugin.